dotnet/AspNetCore.Docs/webhooks/receiving/receivers.rst

 The *<receiver>* component is the name of the receiver, for example *github* or *slack*.

 The *{id}* is an optional identifier which can be used to identify a particular WebHook receiver configuration.
-This can be used to register N WebHoks with a particular receiver.
+This can be used to register N WebHooks with a particular receiver.
 For example, the following three URIs can be used to register for three independent WebHooks::

   https://<host>/api/webhooks/incoming/github